sonalikhedkar/Project1/SRSDocument.md

 <h3>Maintainability:</h3>
 <h3>Efficiency:</h3>
 on Exam day, maximum number of users will able to give exam concurrently .System will manage all exam registration and candidate exam time limit control by the system.
-System will be able to manage all transactions with isolation.
 <h3>Modularity:</h3>

 <h3>safety</h3>